ben-ng/mutex-js/README.md

 #### Test Suite

-Mutex has a comprehensive test suite, and releases always have 100% statement coverage.
+Mutex has a comprehensive test suite, and releases always have 100% statement, branch, and function coverage.

 #### Fuzzer

 Mutex has a fuzzer that has detected very subtle problems in the past (such as those caused by clock drift / garbage collection pauses).
 You can run it with `npm run fuzz`.
 It will keep running until a consistency issue is detected.
+The most subtle issues detected so far required up to fifteen hours of fuzzing.

 #### Formal Proof